gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 - what would count as first operational success

 ### `tu_plus_stack/`
-A subfolder for the emerging LLM-paralleled awareness-support architecture.
+A dedicated subfolder for the emerging LLM-paralleled awareness-support architecture.

 It hosts notes on:
-- TU as a mindless choreography mapper
+- **TU** as a mindless choreography mapper
-- TU+ as a choreography-aware predictor/replay layer
+- **TU+** as a specialized choreography-aware predictor / replay / comparison layer
-- the cortex-like LLM as symbolic interpreter
+- the **cortex-like LLM** as symbolic interpreter
 - video as a first practical input path
 - falsifiable prototype claims for the stack

+This subfolder marks a shift from general temporal-unit exploration toward a more explicit division-of-labor architecture for awareness-support.

+### `tu_plus_stack/tu_plus_architecture_note.md`
+Core architecture note for the LLM-paralleled awareness-support stack.

+It defines:
+- why TU alone is not enough
+- TU as mindless choreography mapper
+- TU+ as choreography-aware predictor / matcher / replay layer
+- the cortex-like LLM as symbolic interpreter
+- video as first practical input path
+- falsifiable claims for the first prototype path

 ---